sourcecrypto/sourcecrypto.github.io/index.md

 In order to create the database to power our dynamic web-portal, I'm using the [TOML format](https://github.com/toml-lang/toml) to organize the information and describe it and tag it.
 TOML is a simple format that we are using to prepare our information to be transformed into a mongo database.

 I've scraped the server, and copied all of its contents into files in this repository.
-Once transformed into TOML, many of them will be made into "[awesome lists](/projects.md)", which is part of my process in gathering more resources for the database.
-Of course, all of this research makes it easier to write articles on any of the subjects within the repo, which also leads to gathering more information.
+Once transformed into TOML, many of them will be made into their own pages.
+It's all part of the process, gather, organize, gather more.

 ### The Format